DaveBenham/VenomModules/README.md

 The number of output channels is the maximum number of channels found across all inputs.

 Monophonic inputs are replicated to match the number of output channels.
-Polyphonic inputs that have fewer channels use 0V for missing channels.
+Polyphonic inputs that have fewer channels use constant 0V for missing channels.

 ### Reset Poly (Reset Polyphony count) button
-Momentarily forces all outputs to be monophonic - useful when the input polyphony count is reduced when the VCO Lab has feedback.
-After release, the correct output poly count will be computed.
-Without the Reset Poly button it would require temporary removal of the feedback to restore the correct poly count.
+Momentarily forces all outputs to be monophonic - useful when the input polyphony count is reduced while the VCO Lab has feedback.
+The reset forces the correct output poly count to be computed.
+Without the Reset Poly button it would require temporary removal of all feedback to restore the correct poly count.

 ### FRQ (Frequency Mode) button
 This color coded button controls the overall mode of the oscillator